Jekwwer/markdown-workspace/README.md

 ### Formatting

-- **Run Prettier** to format Markdown files:
+Most formatting tasks are automated and enforced using various tools.
+Feel free to adjust these settings for your project.
+The repository configurations are described in the [`STYLEGUIDE.md`][STYLEGUIDE].

+- **Markdown and Prettier-supported Files:**
+  The project uses **Prettier** for code formatting.
+  **Prettier** automatically formats files in the editor when the following settings are enabled (already configured in the devcontainer):

+  - `editor.formatOnPaste`: true
+  - `editor.formatOnSave`: true
+  - `files.autoSave`: onFocusChange

+  To apply formatting to your code manually, run:

   ```bash
   npm run format:write
   ```

-  For a formatting check without modifying, run:
+  For a formatting check without modifying files, run:

   ```bash
   npm run format:check